 This post is in continuation to exploring little known features of java.
 In previous post, I have covered “Instances of same class can access private members of each other” and Some very surprising usage of class sun.misc.Unsafe.
 In this post, I am discussing about a little known feature of initializes blocks.
 Initializers can be used […]

-NullPointerException is an unchecked exception and extends RuntimeException.
-It doesn’t force you to use catch block to handle it.
-NullPointerException is very much like a nightmare for most of java developer community.
-They usually pop up when you least expect them.
-I have also spent a lot of precious time while looking for reasons and […]
+Java NullPointerException is an unchecked exception and extends RuntimeException.
+NullPointerException doesn’t force us to use catch block to handle it.
+This exception is very much like a nightmare for most of java developer community.
+They usually pop up when we least expect them.
+I have also spent a lot of precious time while looking for […]

 In this Java tutorial, learn about asynchronous and synchronous exceptions in Java.
 Learn how they are different with checked and unchecked exceptions.
 1. Asynchronous and synchronous exceptions Normally Java differentiate the exceptions in two categories on basis of “timing” when they are discovered.
 These categories are checked and unchecked exceptions.
 Similarly, on the basis of […]